gtmdotme/GTX/README.md

 - make -j
 ```
 ## Usage
-### Include Bw-Graph in your own project
+### Include GTX in your own project
-- include library bwgraph in your project's CMakeLists.txt.
+- include library GTX in your project's CMakeLists.txt.
-- copy bind/bwgraph.hpp into your project.
+- copy bind/GTX.hpp into your project.
-- include bwgraph.hpp to use Bw-Graph
+- include GTX.hpp to use GTX
 ### API
-The full Bw-Graph APIs can be found in /bind/bwgraph.hpp.
+The full GTX APIs can be found in /bind/GTX.hpp.
-Here we list the core APIs to manage and query a dynamic graph using Bw-Graph
+Here we list the core APIs to manage and query a dynamic graph using GTX

-#### BwGraph
+#### GTX
-- public BwGraph()
+- public GTX()
 - ROTransaction begin_read_only_transaction()
 - SharedROTransaction begin_shared_read_only_transaction()
 - RWTransaction begin_read_write_transaction()